nkyllonen/8980-scripted-game/README.md

 3. What were the hardest parts of the assignment from a technical perspective?
 4. From a technical implementation perspective, how would you extend your final submission if you had 2-3 more weeks to work on it?

+We would likely animate a more interesting end game sequence.